-I am thirty two years old and have been collecting British Empire militaria seriously for the last six or seven years.
+I am thirty three years old and have been collecting British Empire militaria seriously for the last six or seven years.
 I have also been involved in World War Two re-enactment and I was a reservist with the Royal Navy.
 I am married with a little boy and a little girl; I hope that as they gets older I can pass on my love of all things military to them as well (my wife might have other ideas though!).

 I probably spend far more on militaria than I should, but as a tight Yorkshireman I am always on the lookout for a bargain and as my knowledge of my subject has increased so have my chances of finding that diamond in the rough.
 Just as I have learnt from other collectors through books and the web, I hope my blog will help highlight some interesting artifacts for reference by other collectors.
 I make no apologies for admitting that much of what I write is based on others’ original research, but hopefully the combination of this and the photos will be of value.